joshpeterson/summa/book/first_part/treatise_on_the_conservation_and_government_of_creatures/of_the_angelic_degrees_of_hierarchies_and_orders/prologue.md

 (6) Of the comparison of the orders to one another.
 (7) Whether the orders will outlast the Day of Judgment?
 (8) Whether men are taken up into the angelic orders?

+* Whether All The Angels Are Of One Hierarchy?
+* Whether There Are Several Orders In One Hierarchy?
+* Whether There Are Many Angels In One Order?
+* Whether The Distinction Of Hierarchies And Orders Comes From The Angelic Nature?
+* Whether The Orders Of The Angels Are Properly Named?
+* Whether The Grades Of The Orders Are Properly Assigned?
+* Whether The Orders Will Outlast The Day Of Judgment?
+* Whether Men Are Taken Up Into The Angelic Orders?